kanokarob/Dragonkind-Evolved/README.md

 ## Rewards
 So why would you want to fight such increasingly difficult Ender Dragons?
 Defeating an Ender Dragon now drops loot near the exit portal, which varies based on the Dragon Type.
 Additionally, this will always produce 1 custom Dragon-themed item.
-These items are powerful in their own right, and are more effective when used against Dragons.
-However, they all have a Curse of Deterioration, which means they all have durability and cannot have the Mending Enchantment applied to them.
+These items are powerful in their own right, and all have custom enchantments that make them more effective when used against Dragons.
+However, they all have a Curse of Deterioration.

 <details>
   <summary>Custom Items</summary>

 **Dragonslayer Sword**
 - Deals 15 damage
-- When it hits a mob, has a wider and stronger form of Sweeping Edge
-- More effective against Dragons
+- Has a greatly increased attack speed
+- Enchanted with Wingpsan V
+- Enchanted with Dragonbane IV

 **Dragon-Sinew Crossbow**
-- Arrows deal 15 damage
-- Arrows hit End Crystals and Ender Dragons from a greater distance (8 blocks)
-- More effective against Dragons
-- Can't pierce Forcefield End Crystals
+- Enchanted with Exhalation
+- Enchanted with Dragonbane IV

 **Dragontooth Pickaxe**
 - More effective when mining Obsidian
-- When a block is mined, the next 3 blocks in a row also get mined.
-This uses durability.
-- Respects Unbreaking, if applied
+- Enchanted with Pillaring III

 **Dragonhide Armor (4 separate pieces)**
 - Each piece gives more Armor value than Netherite.
 A full set provides 25 total Armor.
-- Each piece gives extra Hearts.
-A full set provides 10 total hearts.
-- While wearing a full set, deals a more powerful Thorns-like effect to Dragons only
-- While wearing the Dragonhide Sabatons (boots), you can hover over the void as long as there are no blocks beneath you.
-Useful for traversing the Outer End without Elytra.
+- Each piece is enchanted with varying levels of Dragonhearted
+- Each piece is enchanted with varying levels of Dragonyield
+- The Dragonhide Sabatons (boots) are enchanted with Voidwalk

 **Dragonskull Shield**
-- While blocking, causes Dragon breath clouds to instantly dissipate
-- When this blocks a mob attack, knocks the mob back and deals them damage
-- The above damage is more effective against Dragons
+- Enchanted with Clear Skies
+- Enchanted with Kickback

 **Dragonscale Wings**
 - Provides some Armor
-- Gives 3 extra Hearts
-- While flying, looking upwards gives a strong levitation effect
+- Enchanted with Dragonhearted III
+- Enchanted with Altitude

 **Draconic Scepter**
+- Enchanted with Exhalation V
+- Enchanted with Dragonbane IV
 - Right-click to launch a laser where you are looking, reaching up to 48 blocks away.
 It damages mobs near where it hits.
 - The laser can pierce Forcefield End Crystals, and has a wider range to damage End Crystals and Dragons
 - Right-click while Sneaking to charge up an area-of-effect spell around you, damaging nearby mobs when it finishes.
 This uses more durability than the laser.
-- Both attacks are more effective against Dragons

 **Dragon Eyes**
 - Right click to equip as a helmet
-- While wearing, hidden ores will be highlighted in the direction you're looking
-- Slowly loses durability while wearing
+- Enchanted with Dragonsight
+- Enchanted with Dragon Lungs III

 **Dragonheart Anchor**
 - Placeable block